What (and How) Do Data Entry Jobs Pay?

 Transcription jobs are sometimes advertised as data entry.
 These jobs can sometimes require more skill and accuracy so they'll pay more than simple data entry keying jobs.

 Work-at-Home vs. Office Data Entry Job Salaries

-Like many work-at-home positions, data entry jobs from home are likely to pay less than data entry from an office.
-It is not simply because home-based workers are willing to earn less to work at home.
-It is because data entry from home is almost always done by independent contractors, who are not subject to minimum wage laws.
-These jobs may be in competition with other global jobs from home or microlabor positions, which may in turn lower pay rates.
+Data entry jobs from home are likely to pay less than data entry in an office.
+It's not simply a matter of home-based workers often being willing to earn less in exchange for working from home.
+Data entry from home is almost always performed by independent contractors who aren't subject to minimum wage laws.
+These jobs might be in competition with other global jobs from home or microlabor positions, which can also lower pay rates.

-Additionally, the way data entry work is sent to home-based workers can affect its pay.
-Workers who log on to a crowdsourcing or microlabor site, may not be able to obtain enough pieces of work in an hour to make a good wage.
+The way in which data entry work is sent to home-based workers can also affect pay.
+Workers who log on to crowdsourcing or microlabor sites might not be able to obtain enough pieces of work in an hour to make a good wage.